Hunting the Merriam’s Wild Turkey

 A Place for Public Land Hunts

-Montana has an abundance of different habitat types in which you can find turkeys.
-They stretch from true mountain birds in the central and western portions of the state to craggy, canyon country filled with sage further east, and what locals refer to as ‘yardbirds’ in many of the state’s small acre farm parcels throughout the state’s river bottoms.
-With less than 30,000 turkey hunters in the state and tens of millions of public acres accessible to the public, finding solitude is certainly doable.
+Montana has an abundance of habitat types in which you can find turkeys.
+They stretch from true mountain birds in the central and western portions of the state to craggy, canyon country filled with sage further east, and what locals refer to as ‘yardbirds’ in many of the state’s small-acre farm parcels throughout the state’s river bottoms.
+With fewer than 30,000 turkey hunters in the state and tens of millions of public acres accessible to the public, finding solitude is certainly doable.
 That said, like most of the western states, particular pockets of the state have the best turkey habitat, hold the most turkeys, and still draw plenty of hunting pressure.
-Merriam’s are the predominant subspecies throughout the state but there are pockets of true easterns in the northwest part of Montana and certainly some hybrids that bleed throughout the western quarter of Montana.
-Opening on April 15, the first couple weeks are a weather battle.
-Birds are certainly gobbling but to see lows in the teens and even single digits is not uncommon.

 Local Intel: Skull Bound’s Jana Waller

-“Montana is not only a state that provides great public land hunting opportunities for elk, deer, bear, antelope, and other big game species but it has bountiful turkey hunting as well!
-I’ve been very fortunate to hunt turkeys in a number of different states and ecosystems, even notching a Texas Rio tag to complete my turkey grand slam in 2019, but I’d have to say that run-and-gun turkey hunting in the Missouri River Breaks of Montana is really hard to beat!
+“Montana is not only a state that provides great public land hunting opportunities for elk, deer, bear, antelope, and other big game species but it has bountiful turkey hunting as well.
+I’ve been very fortunate to hunt turkeys in a number of different states and ecosystems, even notching a Texas Rio tag to complete my turkey grand slam in 2019, but I’d have to say that run-and-gun turkey hunting in the Missouri River Breaks of Montana is really hard to beat.

 “There are different areas of Montana that provide vastly different experiences when it comes to turkey hunting on public lands.
-I live in the Bitterroot Valley just outside of Missoula where the birds tend to flock up on the river bottoms in the winter and early Spring.
+I live in the Bitterroot Valley just outside of Missoula, where the birds tend to flock up on the river bottoms in the winter and early spring.
 They are often referred to as “yard birds” since they are often seen loitering in people’s yards and milling around horse pastures and backyard campfire pits.
-As the snow melts and the temperatures rise the flocks often move off the river bottoms and into the mountains, making for a more exciting typical ‘cat and mouse’ style of turkey hunt where calling and decoys actually work.
+As the snow melts and the temperatures rise, the flocks often move off the river bottoms and into the mountains, making for a more exciting typical ‘cat and mouse’ style of turkey hunt where calling and decoys actually work.

-“In Montana, turkey tags are over the counter and depending on which part of the state you’d like to hunt, there are often multiple opportunities.
-You can get a general license good for any part of the state in both spring and fall seasons and there are often additional tags available for either sex with any weapon in the fall.
+“In Montana, turkey tags are over the counter, and depending on which part of the state you’d like to hunt, there are often multiple opportunities.
+You can get a general license good for any part of the state in both spring and fall seasons, and there are often additional tags available for either sex with any weapon in the fall.
 Of course, always check with the current Fish, Wildlife & Parks regulations.

-“There’s no better way to break that ‘cabin fever’ than to get into the beautiful mountains of Montana in the Spring for bear and turkey hunts.
-There’s plenty of public land opportunities and the odds of stumbling across an elk or deer shed make it all the more exciting!
-Make sure to download your offline maps within the Hunt App before heading out since many areas have limited cell service.”
+“There’s no better way to break that ‘cabin fever’ than to get into the beautiful mountains of Montana in the spring for bear and turkey hunts.
+There’s plenty of public land opportunities, and the odds of stumbling across an elk or deer shed make it all the more exciting.
+Make sure to download your Offline Maps within the Hunt App before heading out, since many areas have limited cell service.”

 Take a closer look at Montana: